HyungminAn/d3/README.md

 make -j8
 ```
-- If you compiled with SevenNet, follow the insturctions of SevenNet + LAMMPS and just add the flag above
+- If you compiled with SevenNet, follow the insturctions of SevenNet + LAMMPS
+- and add this flag on the cmake command
   - `-D CMAKE_PREFIX_PATH=$(python -c 'import torch;print(torch.utils.cmake_prefix_path')`

 Notes